 We’ve been helping accident victims in South Florida since 2007.
 Indeed, we’ve recovered tens of millions of dollars to help our clients get their lives back on track.

 Do you suspect the at-fault driver in your crash was distracted?
 Contact our law offices in Miami, Florida, to schedule a free consultation today.

 How Shaked Law Personal Injury Lawyers Can Help After a Distracted Driving Accident in Miami

 Distracted driving creates a risk for everyone on the road.
 Drivers should have their full attention on the roads when they choose to get behind the wheel.
 Unfortunately, that’s not always the case.
 If you are injured, our seasoned Miami car accident lawyers can help you hold the distracted driver accountable for your damages.

-That means we will:
+That means we will help you to:

 - Investigate to prove what caused your crash